LatikaAdhikari064/ML-Model-to-classify-Tumor-Stages/README.md

 Description:
 This website is designed to Classify the stage of tumor using the following input:

-Age
+1.Age
-HER2_status
+2.HER2_status
-Histology_Infiltrating_Ductal_Carcinoma
+3.Histology_Infiltrating_Ductal_Carcinoma
-Histology_Infiltrating_Lobular_Carcinoma
+4.Histology_Infiltrating_Lobular_Carcinoma
-Histology_Mucinous_Carcinoma The outputs of website are as:
+5.Histology_Mucinous_Carcinoma The outputs of website are as:
 0 -> Stage1

 1 -> Stage2

 2 -> Stage3

 Accuracy:
 The model is 68.98% accurate.